beardedboy/Grid/README.md

 A flexible and responsive 12 column grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.

+Supported: IE9+, Chrome, Firefox, Safari

+To support IE6-8 add http://selectivizr.com/ to your project. (due to the use of :last-child )

 ##Basic Anatomy

 ###Container